dflook/terraform-github-actions/tofu-plan/README.md

 This is one of a suite of OpenTofu related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).

-This actions generates an OpenTofu plan.
+This action generates an OpenTofu plan.
 If the triggering event relates to a PR it will add a comment on the PR containing the generated plan.

 <p align="center">